akod0883/Comparing-Clouds/README.md

 ## Setup, Install, Run

 #### Setup
-All files can be ran individually
+All files can be ran individually.
+For You will also need to make a Amazon S3 account and know your buckets for your secret access key and secret acess key.
+For any file using Wasabi, you would need to know your access key and secret access key.

 #### Install
 Within the `./amazon-vs-wasabi` directory you will find the file `requirements.txt`.
 Run this file to install all the necessary packages to run these files.